isl-org/open3d-cmake-find-package/README.md

+# Moved to the Open3D repo

+Please see [the main Open3D repo](https://github.com/isl-org/Open3D/tree/main/examples/cmake/open3d-cmake-find-package) for an updated example.

 # Find Pre-Installed Open3D Package in CMake

 This is one of the two CMake examples showing how to use Open3D in your CMake